-Priority for the use of classroom space will be given to regularly scheduled courses.
+Priority for using classroom space will be given to regularly scheduled courses.
 Classrooms may be used for rehearsals or meetings when they are not already in use for a regularly scheduled course.
-Classrooms use should be scheduled through the office of the music department administrative assistant and must be entered in Ad Astra to secure the space for the desired date and time.
+Classrooms use should be scheduled through the band camp administrative assistant located in WPN 118 and must be entered in Ad Astra to secure the space for the desired date and time.